-Transifex supports Google Translate, Microsoft Translator, Amazon Translate or KantanMT.
+Transifex supports Google Translate, Microsoft Translator, DeepL Translate (we support both DeepL API Free and DeepL API Pro and our integration is based on version 2 (v2) of the DeepL API), Amazon Translate or KantanMT.
 You'll need to have an account with one of these services before you can use it for machine translation in Transifex.
 Depending on which service you choose and how many words you're translating, you might need a subscription for that service too.

 To set up machine translation for your whole organization and use the same MT service across all your projects:

 Head to your Organization Settings from the main navigation.

 On the left menu, click on Machine translation.

 Select the machine translation service you'll be using.